NicolasGrosjean/Translate_helper/README.md

 ![alt text](Translation.png)

 # How to use it
+* Install Java if you have not already done it (you can google "donwload Java" to find the download link)
 * Download the [lastest release](https://github.com/NicolasGrosjean/Translate_helper/releases)
 * Double-click on Script_translate_helper.bat or directly on TranslateHelper.jar if you have put java in your PATH
 * The application is configured with a demo.
 You can modify it and add your own configurations with the Configuration menu